JordanEisinger/data_science_projects/README.md

 ## Hello!
 I'm Jordan and welcome to my Python Data Science (DS) Repository! 👋🏻

-This is a repo for fun python DS projects that I  work on in my free time. 😄
+This is a repo full of python DS projects that I work on for freelance clients and for fun! 😄

 #### About Me:
 - 💼 I work as a Data Scientist for an online dating company 💕